justinjiajia/cloud_security/labs/lab_4_new.md

 5. You can repeat the previous steps for the rest of the general purpose buckets.
 You'll encounter the same error when attempting upload files

-6. Review the policy details for Amazon S3 access:

-   Return to the text editor where you copied the *DeveloperGroupPolicy.json* document.
+6. Return to the text editor where you copied the *DeveloperGroupPolicy.json* document.
 Review the policy details to understand why you were able to create an S3 bucket but couldn't upload objects to an existing bucket.

-Tip: The Service Authorization Reference document provides a list of actions that each AWS service supports.
-For information about Amazon S3 actions, open the IAM documentation page, and then open the Service Authorization Reference document.
+Tip: The *Service Authorization Reference* document provides a list of actions that each AWS service supports.
+For information about Amazon S3 actions, open the [IAM documentation](https://docs.aws.amazon.com/iam/) page, and then open the *Service Authorization Reference* document.
 In the left navigation pane, expand Actions, resources, and condition keys, and then choose Amazon S3.
-In the Actions defined by Amazon S3 section, the table lists every possible Amazon S3 action that can be granted or denied, along with a description of the action.
+In the Actions defined by Amazon S3 section, the table lists every possible Amazon S3 action that can be granted or denied, along with a description of the action

 ## Task 8: Configuring a resource-based policy